boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 : The CE is a device managed by the customer that provides logical connectivity to the Provider Network.
 The logical connectivity is enforced at Layer 2 and/or Layer 3 and is denominated an Attachment Circuit.
 Examples of CEs include TN Function (router, switch, Firewalls) and also 5G Network Function (i.e. an element of 5G domain such as CU, DU, UPF...).
 This document generalizes the definition of a CE with the introduction of Distributed CEs introduced in {{sec-distributed}}.

 Provider Edge (PE):
 : The PE is a device managed by the Provider that is connected to the CE.
 The connectivity between the CE and the PE is achieved thanks to an Attachment Circuit.
 The PE function usually binds ACs to VPN services.
 This document generalizes the definition of a PE with the introduction of Distributed PEs introduced in {{sec-distributed}}.
-T

 Attachment Circuit (AC):
 : The attachment circuit is the logical connection that attaches a CE to a PE in the Provider Network.
 A CE is connected to the PE thanks to one or multiple ACs.
 ACs are usually bound to a VPN service within the Provider Network.
 An AC is technology-specific.
 For consistency with data model terminology (insert ref ???), we assume that an AC is configured on a “bearer”, which represents the underlying connectivity.
 Examples of ACs are VLANs (AC) configured on a physical interface (bearer) or an Overlay VXLAN EVI (AC) configured on IP underlay (bearer).